johnph/simple-oauth-and-cqrs/ReadMe.md

 ## Simple OAuth2 and CQRS sample

 Two sample applications created using .Net Core 2.2 web api project.
 One of the application is a authentication Server implemented using IdentityServer4 as Open-Id Connect/OAuth2 Provider and the other application is a resource server implemented using CQRS pattern.
 Below shown diagram is a high level picture of what's in the sample.
+Consider using Postman or any REST API client tool to connect to Auth and Resource Server to see this sample working.

 ![](https://i.imgur.com/mMGK8IE.png)